Inflectra/rapise-documentation/docs/manual.md

 # Manual Testing

-If you plan to create the very first manual test - check out the tutorial:
+If you plan to create your first manual test, check out this tutorial:

 - [Tutorial: Manual Testing](/Guide/tutorial_exploratory_testing/)